 There are various types of injection attacks, but all involve malicious input into a program or service.
 Injection flaws permitting this type of attack are a common problem in APIs.

-API security is a complicated business, but there are some things that you can implement relatively easily.
+REST API security is a complicated business, but there are some things that you can implement relatively easily.

 SSL is a cryptographic protocol.
 An SSL (Secure Socket Layer) certificate encrypts the connection between the server and browser with two keys.
-The first is a public key and the second is a private key.
+The first is a public key, and the second is a private key.
 In addition to aiding security, an SSL certificate also has some influence on Google rankings.

 TLS (Transport Layer Security) is a newer and improved protocol for the same purpose.
 It has improved measures to protect against additional types of attacks, such as Cypher Block Chaining attacks.

 SSL relies on MAC (Message Authentication Code), while TLS relies on HMAC, the hash-based message authentication code.

 There are many free and commercial options available to improve REST API security within your business.
 Just a few of these are security testing frameworks, OWASP and API management platforms.

 API security testing frameworks are commonly open-source, or you can use open-source tools to build your own.
 Developers have built these as solutions for regular testing of your API.